MarStrMind/X-Midi/README.md

 You can set which keys are pressed when the value decreases or increases.

-**Important**: The control (or rather, the button) you define as interrupt is layer-independent.
+**Important**: The control (or rather, the button) you define as interrupt is layer- and channel-independent.
 I made it this way so that you can use the same Interrupt buttons for all layers.

 **Buttons**